DevAkintunde/paddle-frontend-assessment/README.md

 Outside the React, React-Dom and React-Scripts dependency that comes with CRA, the following additional libraries is installed.

 - TailwindCss is used for all styling purposes.
 Custom colour and base configurations are available in `tailwind.config.js` in the document root.
-- react-icons (Only used FontAwesome of the library)
+- react-icons (Only FontAwesome of the library is used)
 - react-router-dom

 ## How to use App